Health Equity Webinar Series: Naming and Framing - Six Principles for Embedding Health Equity Language in Policy Research, Writing, and Practice

 Learning Objectives

-By the conclusion of this webinar, participants will:
+By the end of this webinar, participants:

-Understand six key principles to apply in health policy.
+Understood six key principles to apply in health policy.

-Learn strategies to advance health equity focused language in policy, research, and writing.
+Learned strategies to advance health equity focused language in policy, research, and writing.

-Recognize how language choices can reinforce or challenge systemic inequities in health policy and practice.
+Recognized how language choices can reinforce or challenge systemic inequities in health policy and practice.

 Senior Research Scientist